KoppesEA/INS-1_PWS_RNA-Seq/README.md

 Splice-aware refrence-based alignment using STAR version 2.7.0e was implemented with options specified in `STAR_RnorCustom_mapping.sh` combined with the custom annotation genomic indexes generated in Part I.

+Gene-level feature counts were made with HTseq version 0.11.2 using parameters specified in `HTSeq_Rnorcustom_v98.sh`.
+*Note that the settings* `--mode union` *and* `--nonqunique all` *were required to accurately quantify the overlapping bicistronic Snurf-Snrpn transcript and the multicopy Snord115 and Snord116 genes.

 ## Part III: Alternate identification of differentially expressed genes in total RNA using STAR alignment with RSEM and comparison with DEseq2